llfbandit/record/README.md

 // Import package
 import 'package:record/record.dart';

+// Check and request permission bool result = await Record.hasPermission();

 // Start recording
-await AudioRecorder.start(
+await Record.start(
-    path: 'aFullPath', // required
+  path: 'aFullPath/myFile.m4a', // required
-    outputFormat: AudioOutputFormat.MPEG_4, // by default
-    encoder: AudioEncoder.AAC, // by default (does nothing on iOs)
+  encoder: AudioEncoder.AAC, // by default
   bitRate: 128000, // by default
   sampleRate: 44100, // by default
 );

 // Stop recording
-await AudioRecorder.stop();
+await Record.stop();

 // Get the state of the recorder bool isRecording = await Record.isRecording();

-// There's nothing to dispose, this done internally.
+// There's nothing to dispose, this done internally each time you call stop method.
+// The plugin is aware of activity lifecycle.
+// So exiting, your app or activity will stop the recording (but won't delete the
+// output file).
 ```

 ## Warnings
-Not all formats and/or rates are available for each platform.
 Be sure to check supported values from the given links above.

+## Known issues
+None.